jubatus/website/source/en/tutorial/classifier_python.rst

     Specify the configurations in feature converter.
 In this sample, we will classify a person into male or female through the features of 'length of hair', 'top clothes', 'bottom clothese' and 'height'.
 The "string_values" and "num_values" are stored in key-value pairs without using "\*_filter_types" configuration.

 * parameter
     Specify the parameter that passed to the algorithm.
-The parameter varis when the method is changed.
+The parameter varies when the method is changed.
 In this example, the method is specified as 'AROW', with [regularization_weight: 1.0].
 In addition, the parameter 'regularization_weight' in different algorithms plays different roles and affects differently, so please pay attention to setting the value of it for each algorithm.
 When 'regularization_weight' parameter becomes bigger, the learning spead will increase, while the noice will decrease.

 **gender.py**